Ekumen-OS/andino_docs/README.md

 ## Curiosities

 - If you want to add images, you can use the relative path directly.
 If you want to add videos, use always the `_static` directory, as there is where they are placed inside the `html` directory, even though you initially have it inside the `media` folder.
+- In this case, no Github Action is required for ReadTheDocs to work, we just need to setup the Webhook on the repository `Settings` to be able to build the documentation automatically every time a push is done or a pull request is merged.

 ## Get README.md